INN/docs/how-we-work/meetings.md

 -  Uses the Google Hangout link from the recurring event invite on the team Google calendar
 -  Limited to 20 minutes

-Each team member, in less than 2 minutes (no more than 15 minutes total):
+Each team member, in about a minute:

 -  What you did yesterday, your plan for today (your regular scrum)
 -  Your main accomplishments this week
 -  What did you learn?
 -  Blockers/issues to resolve so you can start strong next week

-As a team (no more than 10 minutes):
+As a team (no more than 5 minutes):

 -  What went well this week?
 What could be improved?
 -  Review [editorial calendar](https://docs.google.com/spreadsheets/d/1nJ2LAfQRzbDpxDfhpwfJo_a4DFM5-T4GDzRpj2t6qvk/edit#gid=0) (you'll need to request access to view this) for the following week, make sure everyone knows what's due and when